 One of the performance optimizations that you need to do is image optimization.
 Images are part of any website.
 To ensure that your site loads fast, you need to optimize images beforehand.
 However, there are some plugins that you can use to automate image optimization.
-Plugins such as EWWW Image Optimizer and Smush Image Compression and Optimization are great choice.
+Plugins such as EWWW Image Optimizer and Smush Image Compression and Optimization are a great choice.

 These plugins will automatically optimize your image when you upload it to the backend.
 You can also set up parameters according to which the images will be optimized.
 One more thing that these plugins can do is bulk optimize images.
 The main function of this is to optimize all the images on your website without manually going through each one of them.
-This is very useful if you forgot to optimize images from the get-go.
+This is very useful if you forget to optimize images from the get-go.